ioBroker/dm-utils/README.md

 See below for how to interact with the user.

-### `handleDeviceControl(deviceId: string, controlId: string, state: ControlState, context: MessageContext)
+### DeviceInfo control handlers

-This method is called when the user clicks on a control (i.e., slider) in the device card.
+These functions are called when the user clicks on a control (i.e., slider) in the device card.

 The parameters of this method are:

 - `deviceId` (string): the `id` that was given in `listDevices()` --> `[].id`
 - `controlId` (string): the `id` that was given in `listDevices()` --> `[].controls[].id`.
 There are some reserved control names, you can find the list below.
-- `state` (string | number | boolean): new state for the control, that will be sent to a real device
+- `newState` (string | number | boolean): new state for the control, that will be sent to a real device
 - `context` (object): object containing helper methods that can be used when executing the action

-The returned object must contain:
+The returned object must be an ioBroker state object.

-- `state`: ioBroker state object

 This method can be implemented asynchronously and can take a lot of time to complete.

-### `handleDeviceControlState(deviceId: string, controlId: string, context: MessageContext)
+### DeviceInfo getState handlers

-This method is called when GUI requests the update of the state.
+These functions are called when GUI requests the update of the state.

 The parameters of this method are: